-In February 2016, the FASB issued ASU No. 2016-02, "Leases" which, for operating leases, requires a lessee to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in its balance sheet.
+In February 2016, the FASB established Topic 842, Leases, by issuing ASU No. 2016-02, "Leases" which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
+The ASU was subsequently amended by ASU 2018-01, "Land Easements Practical Expedient for Transition to Topic 842;" ASU 2018-10, "Codification Improvements to Topic 842, Leases;" and ASU 2018-11, "Targeted Improvements."
+The new standard establishes a right-of-use (ROU) model that requires a lessee to recognize an ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
 The standard also requires a lessee to recognize a single lease cost, calculated so that the cost of the lease is allocated over the term of the lease, on a generally straight line basis.
-The ASU is effective for public companies for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years; early adoption is permitted.
-The Company has both operating and capital leases.
-We expect the adoption of this standard to result in the recognition of right-of-use assets and lease liabilities not currently recorded on the Company's financial statements.
-The Company is currently in the process of accumulating all contractual lease arrangements in order to determine the impact on its financial statements.
+Leases of mineral reserves and related land lease have been exempted from the standard.
+The Company will elect the "package of practical expedients" within the standard which permits the Company not to reassess its prior conclusions about lease identification, lease classification and initial direct costs.
+Additionally, the Company will make an election to not separate lease and non-lease components for all leases, and will not use hindsight.
+Finally, the Company will continue its current policy for accounting for land easements as executory contracts.
+The standard is effective for public companies for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years; early adoption is permitted.
+The Company expects the adoption of this standard to result in the recognition of right-of-use assets and lease liabilities ranging between \$15 million not currently recorded on the Company's financial statements.